Water Problems & Emergencies

 I have no water

-If you have no water it is worth speaking to neighbouring businesses to check if they also have no water before calling the wholesaler – your wholesaler will ask you to do this if they are not already aware of the incident.
+It is worth speaking to neighbouring businesses to check if they also have no water before calling the wholesaler – your wholesaler will ask you to do this if they are not already aware of the incident.

 I have poor pressure

 Sometimes if you or a neighbouring business has had any plumbing works you can get an air lock in your pipes which can lead to lack of pressure, if you discover that they have had works then you should ask a plumber to come and check it for you and remove the air lock.
-Poor pressure can also be due to a problem with your water supply, please contact your emergency wholesaler number to be sure.
+Poor pressure can also be due to a problem with your water supply, please contact your wholesaler’s emergency number to be sure.

 I have blocked drains or visible sewage